ResearchComputing/Documentation/docs/software/python.md

 To see the python packages available in the environment, you can type `conda list`.

-Similarly to use the CURC R distribution (R v3.6.0), run the following command with Anaconda initialized:
+Similarly, to use the CURC R distribution (R v3.6.0), run the following command with Anaconda initialized:

 ```
 (base) [johndoe@c3cpu-a7-u19-1 ~]$ conda activate